-Statistical advantages of the overlap weights are that they are bounded, unlike the inverse-probability weights, and they are continuously defined and thus avoid arbitrarily truncating weights or excluding units.
-Moreover, overlap weights based on a logistic propensity score model have an attractive exact (small-sample) balance property.
-The proof is given in the Appendix.
+Overlap weights based on a logistic propensity score model also have the following attractive small-sample exact balance property (proved in the Appendix).

-\textbf{Theorem 2.} \emph{When the propensity scores are estimated by maximum likelihood under a logistic regression model, $\mathrm{logit}\;e(X_i)=\beta_0+X_i\beta'$, the overlap weights lead to exact balance in the means of any included covariate between treatment and control groups.
+\textbf{Theorem 3.} \emph{When the propensity scores are estimated by maximum likelihood under a logistic regression model, $\mathrm{logit}\;e(x_i)=\beta_0+x_i\beta'$, the overlap weights lead to exact balance in the means of any included covariate between treatment and control groups.
 That is, }

-\emph{where $\hat{e}_i= \{1+\exp(-[\hat{\beta}_0 +X_i\hat{\beta}'])\}^{-1}$ and $\hat{\beta}=(\hat{\beta}_1,...,\hat{\beta}_k)$ is the MLE for the regression coefficients}.
+\emph{where $\hat{e}_i= \{1+\exp[-(\hat{\beta}_0 +x_i\hat{\beta}')]\}^{-1}$ and $\hat{\beta}=(\hat{\beta}_1,...,\hat{\beta}_k)$ is the MLE for the regression coefficients}.

 While a main effects model guarantees exact equality between groups for the mean of each included covariate, it is advisable to improve balance by including additional derived covariates, guided by prior anticipation of possible effects on outcomes, as discussed at the end of Section \ref{sec:largesample}.
-These may include interactions and, for continuous variables, terms whose mean balance implies better matching of distributions, such as powers (to enforce equality of moments) or spline terms.
+These may include interactions and, for continuous variables, terms whose mean balance implies better matching of distributions, such as powers and products (to enforce equality of moments) or spline terms.
 Note that the exact balance property applies for overlap weights with propensity scores calculated with the canonical link under any generalized linear model, including those for multi-group comparisons, e.g. multinomial logistic models for unordered categorical outcomes or nested logistic models for ordinal outcomes.